ChemxBigData/Science-CrossCoupling/README.md

 A step-by-step code tutorial for the Science paper (DOI: 10.1126/science.aar5169) by Doyle group ( @ Princeton University).

-Their codes and original datasets of this paper are also avaiable on GitHub (https://github.com/doylelab/rxnpredict).
+Their codes and original datasets of this paper are also avaiable on their group [GitHub](https://github.com/doylelab/rxnpredict).

 Most of these data in their project were processed by R including data processing and machine learning models training, in this tutorial, these data are processed by python.